zuhairabs/portfolio/content/blog/11-end-to-end-ml/index.md

 #### Callbacks

 To make these components interact with each other, dash introduced the concept of `callback`.
-Callbacks are functions that get called to affect the appearance of an html element (the **Output**) everytime the value of another element (the **Input**) changes.
+Callbacks are functions that get called to affect the appearance of an html element (the **Output**) every time the value of another element (the **Input**) changes.
-Imagine the following situation: you have an html input field of id="A" and you want when everytime it gets an input to copy it inside a paragraph element of id="B", dynamically, without reloading the page.
+Imagine the following situation: you have an html input field of id="A" and you want when every time it gets an input to copy it inside a paragraph element of id="B", dynamically, without reloading the page.

 Here's how you'd do it with a callback: